Djanie/airbnb-clone-project/README.md

 - **Preventing Unauthorized Access**: Restricts access to sensitive endpoints to preserve system integrity.
 - **Maintaining Availability**: Uses rate limiting to keep the platform stable and accessible for all users.

+##  CI/CD Pipeline

+The **CI/CD pipeline** automates the testing, building, and deployment process to ensure fast and reliable code delivery throughout the Airbnb Clone Project.

+###  Key Benefits

+- **Early Error Detection**: Automatically tests every commit to catch bugs before they